Maksymiliann/Team-5Pebbles/index.md

 <!-- Let’s find out which signs thrive in Thrillers, who rules Romance, and why Fire signs might dominate Action while Water signs find their home in emotional storytelling. -->

-> #### Hollywood's Genre Landscape
-> Before diving into the zodiac-specific insights, let’s take a step back and look at the bigger picture.
-Hollywood's genre distribution is as diverse as it is fascinating:
+> **🎬 The Big Picture**

-> Drama reigns supreme, claiming 41.6% of all films, followed by Comedy (25.3%) and Action/Adventure (22.4%).
+> - Drama dominates with 41.6% of all films
+> - Comedy brings joy to 25.3%
+> - Action/Adventure thrills in 22.4%
+> - Romance captures 16.7%

-> Romance captures hearts with 16.7%, and Thrillers keep us on the edge at 10.7%.
+> - Thrillers keep us on edge at 10.7%

-> But raw numbers alone don’t paint the full picture.
-It’s not just about which genres dominate; it’s about how specific zodiac signs connect to these genres in unexpected ways.

 <!-- ### How We Read the Stars: Our Methodology -->